nlposs/NLP-OSS/Proposal.md

  - [Lucy Park](https://github.com/e9t), NAVER Corp.
  - [Masato Hagiwara](http://masatohagiwara.net/), Duolingo Inc.

+ Masato Hagiwara is a research scientist / software engineer working at Duolingo.
+He received his Ph.D. degree in Information Science from Nagoya University in 2009.
+During his Ph.D., he worked at Google and Microsoft Research as an intern, and thereafter at Baidu Japan, focusing on search engine-related language processing research.
+Before joining Duolingo, he was a lead scientist at Rakuten Institute of Technology in New York.
+His research interests include Japanese and Chinese language processing, machine translation / transliteration, and language education.
+He received several paper awards from Japanese domestic conferences for his work on knowledge acquisition and transliteration.
+He also co-organized a couple of workshops and special sessions in Japan on noisy text processing.

  - [Dmitrijs Milajevs](http://www.eecs.qmul.ac.uk/~dm303/), NIST and Queen Mary University of London
  - [Liling Tan](https://github.com/alvations), Rakuten Institute of Technology